Free and Legal TV and Movies online

 I wrote a post a while ago about how to watch HDTV on your computer.
 You need to buy a little gadget for about $70, but it does open up lots of possibilities.

-There are a ton of video podcasts on just about every subject imagineable that you can access via iTunes.
+iTunes now offers a lot more than just music – they also stream new movies online so you can watch them via your computer – basically functioning like online movie rental software… There are also a ton of video podcasts on just about every subject imagineable that you can access via Itunes.

 Bringing it all together